Ozark (TV series): Filming

 Most of the shooting locations are in the Atlanta area at Lake Allatoona and Lake Lanier, rather than at the Lake of the Ozarks, because of tax breaks offered by Georgia.
+JD's on the Lake, a lakeside restaurant in Canton, Georgia, was chosen as the location for The Blue Cat Lodge in the show.
 The film crew constructed a set in Georgia after extensively studying the Alhonna Resort property.
 Some scenes are filmed at Chicago locations.
 The series has also filmed in Georgia locations such as Berkeley Lake, Stone Mountain, Savannah, Norcross, Johns Creek, and Peachtree Corners.

 The cinematography was primarily handled by Ben Kutchins for the first three seasons.
 The series was initially filmed with the Panasonic VariCam, and later switched to the Sony Venice for season three onwards.
 The series is known for its distinctive color grading, which is characterized by heavy blue hues, dim lighting, and deep shadows.
 Kutchins explained that the cinematography is intended to engage audiences to "[look] around the frame to see what's lurking in the shadows."
 From the third season onward, the series' visual style was brightened and its color palette expanded to reflect the prominent new settings of the casino and Navarro's estate.

 Filming for the fourth season began on November 9, 2020, and concluded on October 8, 2021.